JMantis0/Homework-01/readme.md

 # Horiseon Solutions Code Refactor

-The goal of this project is to make the code of Horiseon Solution's website more accessible.
-Specifically to make the code compliant with particular acceptance critera:
+The goal of this project is to make the code of Horiseon Solution's website more accessible; more specifically, to make the code compliant with particular acceptance critera:

 * GIVEN a webpage meets accessibility standards
  * WHEN I view the source code